vnihit/Api-Challenge/README.md

 `python manage.py runserver`

-Navigate to `localhost:8000` to see the list of APIs and play with them
+Navigate to `localhost:8000` to see the list of APIs and play with them Under the swagger documentation of each api click on execute to enter the required parameter and execute the endpoint.

 The models are defined in `government/models.py` and views logic is defined in the `government/views.py`.